iamDhruvAgarwal/sentiment/README.md

 A lightweight, modular Streamlit application that analyzes the sentiment of user input using multiple AI/ML models — including on-device inference with Ollama's LLM.
 Built to compare and visualize model predictions in real time.

+This project is developed by Dhruv Agarwal for educational and demonstration purposes.

 ## 🚀 Features

 - 🔍 **Single Text Sentiment Analysis**